claire-west/svstudio-manual/docs/index.md

 !!! info "Notice"

-    This website is a work in progress and may contain incomplete information.
-The quickstart section is mostly complete, however many advanced features are not yet included.
+    This website is a work in progress.
+Some advanced features are not yet included.

 Synthesizer V Studio is a singing synthesizer released in July 2020, with AI synthesis functions added in December of 2020.